A topic from the subject of Synthesis in Chemistry.

 Step 1: Esterification

-2. Heat the mixture on a hot plate while stirring, and maintain the temperature between 70-80°C.
+2. Heat the mixture on a hot plate with stirring, maintaining the temperature between 70-80°C using a thermometer.
+Monitor temperature carefully to prevent overheating.

 Step 2: Acidification